 Which is the right cast iron cooker for me?

 The new Agas, issued in 2019 and 2020, are different to any of the traditional Agas.
-The closest to a Dual Control is the R7, the closest to the Total Control appears to have been withdrawn completely.
+The closest to a Dual Control is the R7, the closest to the Total Control is the ER7.

 Before you commit to buying one of the newest, computerised and controllable Agas, please have a very serious look at the Esse electric range cooker.
 It is brilliant, the element goes all round the oven (so that it cooks like a traditional cast iron oven).
 It has a dome lid over the induction hotplate.
 It is British, hand built to order in Lancashire.
 It is a lot cheaper, too.

 I think I am slightly in love with the Esse, and have changed my cooker from an Aga to an Esse.

 You might also have a look at an Everhot, the Thornhill Ecorange and Heritage while you are at it!

 If you want a traditional heat storage Aga, buy a reconditioned one, made and built in Shropshire in the days when Aga were truly British.

 Why did I change to an Esse electric range?

 Think about the amazing positives of Aga cooking: that wonderful all-round, indirect radiant heat that seals in the flavour as soon as things go into the oven.
 The ease of cooking pastry straight on the floor of the oven with no need to bake blind.
 Cooking pizza straight on the floor of the oven.
 Breaking an egg onto a piece of bake o glide on the simmering plate for the perfect fried egg, no pan and no washing up.
 Steaming rice in the oven.
 Steaming vegetables in the oven.
 Long slow casseroles that you chuck in at breakfast time and they are ready to eat after work.
 Frying on the floor of the oven so there is no greasy steam in the air.
 Think of the lovely warm kitchen all year round, instant heat, ready to cook at any time of night or day.